 - 1. Seismologists measure the magnitude of an earthquake by using the Richter scale. - 2.
-The last period of the Cenozoic Era, the Quaternary, spans from 2.58 million years ago to the present. - 3.
+The process of upwelling occurs when winds push surface water away from the shore, resulting in deep water being brought to the surface of the ocean. - 3.
+The polar vortex is an area of cold, low pressure air that encircles both the Earth's polar regions. - 4.
+The last period of the Cenozoic Era, the Quaternary, spans from 2.58 million years ago to the present. - 5.
 Lake-effect snow forms when cold air passes over a lake's warmer waters, resulting in the rising of warm air and the formation of clouds and snow.